 The session time starts once the actual massage starts, and the massage will last the whole scheduled time.
-If stretching, or other clothed modality is going to be used, that will count towards your massage time (the time you take getting dressed will NOT take away time).
+If stretching or other clothed modalities are part of the session, that will count towards your massage time (the time you take getting dressed will NOT take away time).
 Simple home exercise demonstration will NOT count towards your massage time.

-During the massage, the therapist will use the pressure that feels appropriate, and will check in with you to see if you'd like more or less pressure.
-If AT ANY TIME you'd like more or less pressure, please tell us as this is an easy adjustment most of the time.
-If it hurts and feels good at the same time, that is okay if it just hurts, and your body is telling you to stop, then we need to stop.
+During the massage, I will use the pressure that feels appropriate, and will check in with you to see if you'd like more or less pressure.
+If AT ANY TIME you'd like more or less pressure, please tell me as this is an easy adjustment most of the time.
+If it hurts and feels good at the same time, that is okay.
+If it just hurts, and your body is telling you to stop, then we need to stop.
 Otherwise, all the muscles in the area will go into guard mode to protect you, and the massage will do NO good.
 For deeper modalities, 'hurts so good' is the pain level you want to aim for.
 A variety of techniques will be used - if a particular technique is uncomfortable, please say something and another one can usually achieve the same results.

-We will only uncover the body part we're working on.
+The draping/covering, will be pulled back to reveal only the body part being working on.
 If you'd like your arms or feet to be uncovered the whole time, that is fine.
-The body parts typically covered during a full body massage are: back, neck, shoulders, arms, hands, scalp/face, glutes (through the blanket unless discussed beforehand), legs, knees, and feet.
+The body parts typically worked on during a full body massage are: back, neck, shoulders, arms, hands, scalp/face, glutes (through the blanket unless discussed beforehand), legs, knees, and feet.
 If there are any areas that you would not like massaged, this can be communicated during the consultation.
 There are certain conditions that abdominal massage may be appropriate for.
-If you think you may be helped by abdominal massage, please let us know - this is not traditionally included in a standard massage.
+If you think you may be helped by abdominal massage, please let me know - this is not traditionally included in a standard massage.
 Other parts of the body will not be touched.

-After the massage is completed, we will give you some time to relax and get dressed.
-Once you're dressed, open up the door.
-The therapist will bring you a cup/bottle of water to drink while we go over what they observed during the massage, and any home care exercises you can do between massages (typically heat/ice and stretches).
+After the massage is completed, I will give you some time to relax and get dressed.
+Once you're dressed, open up the door. and come to the front desk.
+Water will be available for you.
+We will discuss any findings during the massage, and any home care exercises that will help you between massages (typically heat/ice and stretches).

 After the session is completed, payment is expected.
-Members can use their credit in lieu of other payment.
-We can also schedule your next appointment(s) at this time.
-Tips are always appreciated, but never necessary or expected.
+Cash, local check and major credit cards are accepted and a gratuity is appreciated if you value the professional and personal service.
+Tips are always appreciated, but never expected.
+This is also an opportunity to schedule your next appointment(s) at this time.
 If you have any questions about how we tailor a massage session, feel free to contact us!